 - To replace a standard NAT gateway with an enhanced NAT gateway, you must reconfigure the routes.
 This may cause temporary service interruptions.
 To minimize the impact of the service interruptions on your business, we recommend that you reconfigure the routes during off-peak hours.

 - If you create both SNAT and DNAT entries on an enhanced NAT gateway, the Elastic Compute Service (ECS) instances cannot use SNAT to access services that use DNAT of the same enhanced NAT gateway to provide external access in the same VPC.
 If you want the ECS instances to access the services that use DNAT to provide external access in the same VPC, we recommend that you create another enhanced NAT gateway.
 Then, create DNAT entries on one NAT gateway and create SNAT entries on the other NAT gateway.

-- Pay-as-you-go NAT gateways provide ultra-high and guaranteed performance to withstand
+- Pay-as-you-go NAT gateways provide high and guaranteed performance to withstand traffic spikes.

 Comparison between enhanced NAT gateways and standard NAT gateways